Waseda WeeklyWaseda Weekly

 At Toyama Campus.
 (From left) Mr. Sato, Mr. Samizo

-After the hardships of the pandemic, we are finally making a “full recovery.”
-Enjoy Waseda Festival to the fullest!
+After the hardships of the pandemic, WASEDASAI is finally back!
+Let's enjoy it to the fullest!

-Representative Masayuki Samizo, 3rd year School of Political Science and Economics
+Representative: Masayuki Samizo, 3rd year student School of Political Science and Economics

-Chiho Sato, 3rd year School of Political Science and Economics Public Relations Production Bureau
+Chiho Sato, 3rd year student, School School of Political Science and Economics Public Relations and Production Department

-Towards the “complete revival” of Waseda Festival.
+Towards a "complete revival" of WASEDASAI.
 Overcoming unknown hardships

-Samizo: As expected, there is no one among the current management staff who has experienced a ``complete face-to-face Waseda Festival''.
-Of course, we are gathering as much information as possible, such as looking at handover materials and photos, and asking seniors, as we move forward with our plans.
-However, there are many things that can't be done just by imagining things, and to be honest, I do worry about things like, "What will happen on the day!?"
+Samizo: First of all, the problem is that none of the current management staff have experienced a "fully in-person WASEDASAI."
+Of course, we are gathering as much information as possible by looking at handover documents and photos, asking our seniors, and so on, and moving forward with the plans.
+However, there are many aspects that cannot be managed by imagination alone, and to be honest, we are worried about what will happen on the day.

-Still, we want all participating organizations to give their best performance, and our aim remains the same: Waseda Festival that the attendees can enjoy to the fullest.
+However, we still want all participating groups to give their all in their performances, and our aim remains the same: to make WASEDASAI one that visitors can enjoy to the fullest.

-Photo right: A photo that symbolizes 2021.
-Although it was a hybrid event, there were few people.
+Photo on the right: A photo symbolizing 2021.
+Although the event was held in a hybrid format, there were few people.

-――As a “new Waseda Festival”, what are the differences and features from last year?
+--As the "New WASEDASAI," what are the differences and features from last year?

 Sato: The big thing is that there are more plans and measures that can be enjoyed face-to-face.
 The number of food stalls has increased significantly from 17 last year to approximately 85, and the number of planned events has increased from 300 to approximately 450.
 Another major feature of this year is that we have lifted the ban on audience vocal support during stage presentations.